bhanukhetharpal/AdmitKard_Assignment/README.md

   Click the "Choose File" button to select a text file (.txt) for analysis.
   Click the "Upload" button to analyze the selected file.

+Example
+Here's an example of how to use the Text Analyzer:

+Upload a text file containing text content.
+The tool will process the file and display the results, including word frequencies and the top 5 co-occurring and occurring words.

   <img width="958" alt="image" src="https://github.com/bhanukhetharpal/AdmitKard_Assignment/assets/79537130/45cb8b18-160e-4066-b781-dcce2dbf8419">

   **Alert is displayed if the file size exceeds the limit of 5MB.**